Hip And Hamstring Flexibility

 How can we cultivate this in our practice?

 One of the best ways to incorporate facilitated stretching into our practice is to go slowly and to utilize props that will support the process.
 In the video below, Matt demonstrates the use of a facilitated stretch in forward fold, using a chair.
-He breaks it down into four digestible actions.
+He breaks it down into 4 digestible actions.

-4 Actions to Utilize Facilitated Stretch in Forward Fold
+Four Actions to Utilize Facilitated Stretch in Forward Fold

 - Lean forward into the big toes.

-- Press the back of hamstrings apart.
+- Press the back of the hamstrings apart.

-- Move sit bones up to the sky (will pull up on the hamstring and start to straighten the knees).
+- Move the sit bones up to the sky (will pull up on the hamstring and start to straighten the knees).

 REVERSE WARRIOR INCREASE BACK FLEXIBILITY WITH THIS PARTICULAR ALIGNMENTREVERSE WARRIORREVERSE WARRIOR: PREPARE FOR BACKBENDSFull expansion, widespread freedom, release, and openness -- this might describe what we feel as yogis when it comes to the shape of a backbend...